 This course emphasizes synthesis and evaluation but narrows the focus to the area of reading.
 Practicum III expects the more advanced teacher preparation student to administer a diagnostic reading inventory to one child and then devise and carry out a remediation plan for that child under the close supervision of the Practicum advisor, classroom teacher mentor, and site-based reading teacher or reading specialist.
 The course requires a minimum of 35 contact hours of supervised clinical experience in an approved setting, 21 hours of supporting seminars, and the continuation of the professional journal.
-MEE 7998 is offered during the fall and spring semesters and Summer I block.
-Prerequisites: MEE 7996 and MEE 7997, valid T.B. clearance; [for K-4 majors] MEE 7632 Language and Literacy and MEE 7633 Methods of Teaching Reading/Writing (may be taken concurrently); [for 5-8 majors] MEE 7652 Reading in the Content Areas 5-8 and MEE 7653 Methods of Teaching Reading/Writing 5-8 (may be taken concurrently).
-This course is graded A-F.
+Prerequisites: MEE 7997, valid T.B. clearance; MEE 7632 Language and Literacy and MEE 7633 Methods of Teaching Reading/Writing (may be taken concurrently); This course is graded A-F.